How to Protect eCommerce Business from Fraud to Reduce Chargeback

 Such products can be purchased by fraudsters who have stolen credit cards then they can resell the goods immediately for cash.

-The actual credit card holders can then dispute the charges on their accounts which means the seller might get a chargeback.
+The actual credit cardholders can then dispute the charges on their accounts, which means the seller might get a chargeback.
 These products, therefore, require at least insurance due to the risk they pose to an e-commerce business.

 Work with a program that is aware of current trends in fraud and chargeback prevention

-It is unfortunate that most credit card issuers have a likelihood of siding with the buyer even when the seller has proof to validate the purchase.
+Unfortunately, most credit card issuers have a likelihood of siding with the buyer even when the seller has proof to validate the purchase.

 With the above tips, you are well geared with what it takes to protect eCommerce business from fraud and subsequently reducing chargebacks.